ritterim/rimdev-blog/_posts/2016-10-21-considering-hangfire-in-windows-azure-instead-of-webjobs.md

 Once setup, we found that the Azure Scheduler worked dependably and as advertised.
 It solved the load balancer issue we had with Azure WebJobs as we were triggering execution through the TLD in front of the load balancer and it just worked.

 Note: Security is not available on the free tier of Azure Scheduler.
-The standard tier will cost your $15 USD a month.
+The standard tier will cost you $15 USD a month.

 ## Hangfire